 Spoken by approximately 341 million native speakers and a further 267 million people as a second language, according to the language guide Omniglot, English is one of the world's major languages.
 Speaking English makes it easier to work not only in English-speaking countries such as the United States, but also in many industries throughout the world that use English as a lingua franca.
 Learning any new language is a challenge, and the irregular pronunciation of English in particular can make it a difficult language in which to achieve fluency.
-However, with hard work and commitment, you stand a good chance of mastering the basics of English in three months.
+However, with hard work and commitment, everyone holds the ability of mastering the basics of English in three months.

 Choose a course for learning English and follow the lessons in a logical manner.
 Websites such as Learn English and USA Learns offer a range of English language lessons, including courses for complete beginners as well as more advanced courses for those who already have some experience of speaking English.
 If you prefer a more traditional style of learning, visit the language section of your local bookstore and purchase an English language book.
 Find a course with accompanying audio to give yourself more exposure to how the language sounds from day one.